zeynepkurtulus/Wayfare-Backend/API_DOCUMENTATION.md

 🔒 **Requires Authentication**

 It allows users to:
-- **Search only public routes** with advanced filtering options
+- **Search only public routes from other users** with advanced filtering options
-- Find routes by title/name, city, or country
+- Find routes by title/name, city, or country (excludes your own routes)
 - Filter by category, season, budget, and travel style
 - Sort results by popularity, rating, recent, or alphabetically
 - Discover travel content through flexible search queries